Nation branding: In practice

-Nation branding appears to be practiced by many countries, including the United States, Canada, France, United Kingdom (where it is officially referred to as public diplomacy), Malaysia, Japan, China, South Korea, Singapore, South Africa, Australia, New Zealand, Israel and most Western European countries.
+Nation branding is practiced by many countries, including the United States, Canada, France, United Kingdom (where it is officially referred to as public diplomacy), Malaysia, Japan, China, South Korea, Singapore, South Africa, Australia, New Zealand, Israel and most Western European countries.
 An early example of this was the Cool Britannia approach of the early days of the New Labour government (following the Britain (TM) pamphlet by Demos's Mark Leonard), though this has since been replaced by a more credible Public Diplomacy Board.
 Cool Japan is a newer initiative aimed at promoting Japan's creative industries.
 There is increasing interest in the concept from poorer states on the grounds that an enhanced image might create more favorable conditions for foreign direct investment, tourism, trade and even political relations with other states.
 Developing nations such as Tanzania, Colombia and Peru are creating smaller nation branding programs aimed at increased overall image and with the case of Colombia, changing international perception.

 Nation branding is seen as a part of Sweden's public diplomacy, especially with Brand Sweden.
 Sweden uses two main institutions, called the Utrikesdepartementet and the Swedish Institute, to study their nation branding.
 They wanted to present a good image through the press and also collect different reports on Sweden's representations abroad.
 Different events and campaigns were also made to promote Brand Sweden, one example being the House of Sweden, which was an embassy in the US.
 Another campaign was the Second House of Sweden, which used the internet to introduce Sweden's embassy virtually.
 Researchers in Sweden also studied the Nation Brand Index (NBI) results to collect data.